 Apple is at it again — making TV ads that bear an uncanny resemblance to music videos.
 (Wired.com)

-6 Responses to “Word of the Day: Uncanny”
+6 thoughts on “Word of the Day: Uncanny”

 The synonym ‘ spooky ‘ helped me understand it much better.